 There are many Cannabidiol ( CBD ) oils available on the market today.
-CBD Oil in Ireland is not illegal under the Misuse of Drugs Act and may be legally purchased and used as long as it contains less than 0.2% Tetrahydrocannabinol or commonly known as THC.
+CBD Oil in Ireland may be legally purchased and used as long as it contains less than 0.2% Tetrahydrocannabinol or commonly known as THC.
 The increase of awareness of CBD oil as well as the public demand is increasing each day across the globe.
 In the following article, we will discuss the many claimed medical benefits and how exactly CBD works throughout our bodies.
 Firstly let start with what exactly is CBD?

 CBD is one of the most abundant cannabinoids found in the cannabis sativa plant.
 CBD is mainly and legally extracted from the variety of cannabis sativa known as hemp.
 Hemp has been used by both ancient and modern civilisations since it was first documented by the Chinese around 3000BC.
 The Chinese listed Cannabis as one of their medications in their book of Pharmacopeia around this time and was the first recorded history of the use of cannabis for medical purposes.
 It was supposedly used to treat gout, stomach ailments and a host of other illnesses and conditions.
 Since these early years, the trade and spread of cannabis reached every corner of the world.

 CBD was first identified in the 1940s and was at first thought to be a precursor cannabinoid to THC.
 Fast-forward two decades and a couple of research papers later, scientists realised that CBD was, in fact, a cannabinoid on its own.
 Since then over 100 cannabinoids and 500 compounds have since been identified in the cannabis sativa plant.
 Most of these cannabinoids have potential therapeutic benefits, however, more studies have to be conducted until evidence is conclusive.
 However, scientists are excited about the future of cannabis and its potential value to society.